g) Provision and contingencies

 a.
 Credit Risk

-Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the Company.
-Credit risk arises primarily from financial assets such as investments in mutual funds, financial instruments, other balances with banks and other receivables.
-The Company has adopted a policy of only dealing with counterparties that have a sufficiently high credit rating.
+Credit risk refers to risk that a counterparty will default on its contractual obligations resulting in financial loss to the Company.
+Credit risk arises primarily from financial assets such as investment in mutual funds, financial instruments, other balances with banks and other receivables.
+The Company has adopted a policy of only dealing with counterparties that have sufficiently high credit rating.
 The Company’s exposure and credit ratings of its counterparties are continuously monitored and the aggregate value of transactions is reasonably spread amongst the counterparties.

 b.
 Liquidity risk

-Liquidity risk is defined as the risk that the Company will not be able to settle or meet its obligations on time or at a reasonable price.
+Liquidity risk is defined as the risk that the Company will not be able to settle or meet its obligations on time or at reasonable price.
 Prudent liquidity risk management implies maintaining sufficient cash and the availability of funding through an adequate amount of committed credit facilities to meet obligations when due and to close out market positions.
-Due to the dynamic nature of the underlying businesses, the company maintains flexibility in funding by maintaining availability under committed credit lines.
+Due to the dynamic nature of the underlying businesses, company maintains flexibility in funding by maintaining availability under committed credit lines.

-Management monitors rolling forecasts of the Company’s liquidity position (comprising the undrawn borrowing facilities below) and cash and cash equivalents based on expected cash flows.
+Management monitors rolling forecasts of the Company’s liquidity position (comprising the undrawn borrowing facilities below) and cash and cash equivalents on the basis of expected cash flows.
 This is carried out in accordance with practice and limits set by the Company.
 In addition, the company’s liquidity management policy involves projecting cash flows and considering the level of liquid assets necessary to meet these, monitoring balance sheet liquidity ratios against internal and external regulatory requirements and maintaining debt financing plans.

 c.
 Market risk

 Market risk is the risk of loss of future earnings, fair values or future cash flows that may result from a change in the price of a financial instrument.
-The value of a financial instrument may change as a result of changes in interest rates, foreign currency exchange rates, commodity prices, equity prices and other market changes that affect market risk-sensitive instruments.
-Market risk is attributable to all market risk-sensitive financial
+The value of a financial instrument may change as a result of changes in the interest rates, foreign currency exchange rates, commodity prices, equity prices and other market changes that affect market risk sensitive instruments.
+Market risk is attributable to all market risk sensitive financial instruments including investments and deposits, foreign currency receivables, payables and borrowings.

-Note-28 Impairment of Assets
+27. Impairment of Assets

 No material impairment of Assets has been identified by the Company as such during the year.
 Hence, no provision is required as per Ind AS -36 issued by the Institute of Chartered Accountants of India.